Frequently Asked Questions

 What are the accommodations (cabins) like?

 Each cabin varies in design.
 Kishwauketoe campers will be in the Kishwauketoe Village.
-Pier 30 and Senior High campers stay in a variety of cabins, each with indoor restrooms.
-Alpha campers stay with many of our summer staff in the Maple Commons.
+Pier 30 campers stay in a variety of cabins, each with indoor restrooms.
+Alpha campers stay in the Lodge.
 Campers are housed according to how they fit with their cabin mate requests and by age.
 We cannot honor specific cabin requests.

 What kind of food is served?

-Our food service staff serves a balanced menu that kids enjoy.
-Each meal provides options.
-In addition to an entree and at least two side dishes, cold cereal is available at breakfast, sun nut butter and jelly sandwiches are available at lunch and dinner and a salad bar is available at dinner.
-Milk, water and juice are available at every meal.
+Food is a central part to the camp experience.
+Our talented kitchen staff lovingly prepares each meal to provide a menu that is delicious and provides balanced nutrition.
+In addition to an entree and at least two side dishes, cold cereal is available at breakfast, sun butter and jelly sandwiches are available at lunch and dinner and a salad bar is available at dinner to provide campers with different options at each meal.

-Meals will be a self-serve buffet line.
-When possible, dining will also be outdoors.
-Handwashing stations will be available, and washing is required before meals.
+Meals are a self-serve buffet line.
+Handwashing stations are available and washing is required before meals.

 Can I contact my camper?